ericseppanen/json-parser-toy/README.md

 `alt` is present).

-Our code does use `Failure` in a few places: that's what we return when there is an numeric conversion error or a bad escape code.
+Our code does use `Failure` in a few places: that's what we return when there is a numeric conversion error or a bad escape code.
 If we use `Error` instead, the parsers could return the wrong error type.
 The reason is that the nom `alt` parser would keep trying other parsers, and if all of them fail, there's no way for `alt` to know which error is the right one— it usually just returns